 This will depend on the type of guardianship and the amount of work your attorney needs to put in to get the best result.

 Guardianships can be costly.
 Establishing a guardianship entails a considerable amount of court fees.
 Fortunately, an unbundled lawyer may provide you with the legal help you need while saving you some money.

 An unbundled lawyer is like any other lawyer.
-The only difference is how they manage their fees.
-If you are willing to handle a majority of your guardianship case, your unbundled lawyer will be available to take over the most critical portions.
+The only difference is how they manage their billing.
+If you are willing to handle a majority of your guardianship case, your unbundled lawyer can be on hand to take over the most critical portions.
 Whether you need assistance with a court appearance or drafting important paperwork, your attorney will be available to lend a helping hand along the way.